C2SM/c2sm.github.io/models/cosmo.md

 # COSMO
 The COSMO model is a limited area, non-hydrostatic model developed by a collaboration of National Weather Services called the [Consortium for Small-scale Modeling](http://www.cosmo-model.org/).

+C2SM currently facilitates the utilization of COSMO on the [Piz Daint](https://www.cscs.ch/computers/piz-daint) computing platform.

+**Important note: C2SM COSMO support will end with the scheduled decommissioning of Piz Daint, expected to take place in March 2024**.

 ## Access
 In order to get access to the [COSMO repository](https://github.com/C2SM-RCM/cosmo) hosted on the C2SM-RCM GitHub organization, please contact support@c2sm.ethz.ch.